How Can Stepfamilies Achieve Success?

 Stepparents who are interested in bonding with their stepchildren should refrain from immediately acting as parents.
 In most cases, it's best to allow the biological parent to take the front seat when it comes to being a parental figure.
 Stepparents can still bond with their stepchildren by engaging in family activities and simply being a supportive, older figure.

 Sometimes, stepchildren can struggle with embracing stepparents due to the fear of seeming disloyal to their other parent.
 This is why fostering a healthy relationship is as important as not trying to rush things or forcing oneself upon stepchildren.
 In many cases, the significant other of the stepparent can contribute to their children gradually warming up to the newest member of the family.

 Give And Take

 Give and take is important in any relationship, but it's imperative for stepfamilies that are serious about success.
 Stepfamilies are different than relationships where only two people are involved; this means that not everyone will be able to get their way all the time.
 If one or more members of a stepfamily insist on always having their way, this is going to create problems sooner or later.
 Give and take not only allows for balance in a stepfamily, but it also shows that empathy and respect for one another are present.

 Allow For One on One Time between Parents And Children

 It's critical for stepfamilies to collectively bond with one another, but it's also important for children to know that the stepparent isn't trying to take their biological parent away from them.
 This message can unintentionally come across when the children's only interactions with their parent involve the presence of a stepparent.
-For this reason, it's healthy for parents in a blended family to get some one on one time with their children.
+For this reason, it's healthy for parents in a mixed family to get some one on one time with their children.
 In adjusting to the newness of a stepfamily, children will do well to know that they haven't lost the innate bond with their biological parent.